Learn to Paint with the Spirit of Zen in Sumi-e Ink Art

 Demystifying ink painting

 The finished work will be pasted onto colored paper and set as a decor piece, then handed over for you to take home on the day.
 Ink painting is a classic Japanese art.
-It is often thought of as an upper class pursuit, but by experiencing the world of the Rimpa Sumi-e Heritage Club, you will discover its real grounded intimacy.
+It is often thought of as an upper class pursuit, but by experiencing the world of the Rimpa Sumi-e Heritage Institute, you will discover its real grounded intimacy.

 Explore the world of ink painting